-When temporary traffic signal cabinets are used, base mounted cabinets shall be mounted on a sturdy foundation secure from animals and weather.
+Temporary traffic signal cabinets may be either base-mounted or pole-mounted.
 Pole mounted cabinets shall be positioned to prevent an overhang greater than 4 in. into a pedestrian pathway.
 When feasible, a temporary traffic signal cabinet/controller shall be located on the same corner as the existing cabinet/controller.